All Episodes

 Government is the problem.

-And so that just, the mind boggles me.
+And so it just, mine bothers me.

 And that's kind of what you were describing.

-But you don't think that's ever going to happen.
+But you don't think that's ever going to happen?

-I'm a bull on gold and I think everyone should own some gold.
+I'm a bull on gold, and I think everyone should own some gold.

 And you have to, what are you measuring it in?